 Three rules to maintaining ‘face’ are:

-- i) Always give face – by praising someone in front of others, giving them compliments or going out of your way to help another when a favour is asked of you;
+- i) Always give face – by praising someone in front of others, complimenting or going out of your way to help another when a favour is asked of you;

-- ii) Never take face – you take face from someone when you openly criticise them in public and as a consequence, you disgrace yourself and your company;
+- ii) Never take face – you take face from someone when you openly criticise them in public and as a consequence, disgracing yourself and your company;

-- iii) Never lose face – which comes from a slip in manners, conduct or etiquette in front of a Chinese person and can lead to a permanent loss of face or ‘diu lian.’
+- iii) Never lose face – which comes from a slip in manners, conduct or etiquette in front of another person and can lead to a permanent loss of face or ‘diu lian.’

 This principle of Li is the art of knowing how to address superiors and their titles.
 Based on Confucianism, it states that every person needs to know their proper place and responsibilities in society.

-Li is the concept of a proper code of conduct amongst peers and colleagues.
+Li is the concept of a proper code of conduct amongst peers and colleagues, which ensures that boundaries are respected when interacting with others in business.

 4. Chinese Negotiation Style